lttle-cloud/docs/docs/getting-started/deploying-n8n.md

 # Deploying n8n Community Edition

 Deploy n8n workflow automation on lttle.cloud in minutes using a pre-configured setup.
+If you prefer watching over reading, you can check out [this video guide](https://www.youtube.com/watch?v=dQw4w9WgXcQ) with the same steps.

 ## Prerequisites